Driving Business Performance with Relational Analytics

 Identifying organizational influencers for successful change management is easily the most intuitive application of relational analytics today given how frequently we come across influencers on social media.

-In-fact this is the example I use to explain what we do at Panalyt to my friends here in Canggu -the hipster surfer #influencersinthewild capital of South East Asia for those who don’t know.
 In the same way that companies leverage influencers/ micro-influencers to accelerate go-to-markets, drive revenues & brand recognition, companies can leverage relational analytics to identify which individuals can be leveraged as change agents to influence/nudge their peers to drive the adoption of the desired change in a hyper-targeted manner, rather than the conventional top-down approach where companies attempt to spread change as if spreading peanut butter on toast.

 Stealing an example from Crossing the Chasm by Geoffrey Moore –